732-906-1500

 Contact an Edison Workers' Compensation Lawyer to Discuss Your Construction Industry Workplace Injury Case

 A workplace accident can be devastating, particularly if it prevents you from returning to work for an extended period of time.
-Although New Jersey workers’ compensation laws are supposed to provide you with reimbursement for medical expenses and replacement pay for missed time at work, it is not always easy to get the workers’ comp benefits you deserve.
+Although New Jersey workers' compensation laws are supposed to provide you with reimbursement for medical expenses and replacement pay for missed time at work, it is not always easy to get the workers' comp benefits you deserve.
 That is why you should speak with a knowledgeable workers’ compensation lawyer about your situation and get guidance throughout the claims process.
-The experienced workers’ compensation attorneys at Lombardi and Lombardi, P.C. represent construction accident victims in Edison, Point Pleasant, Woodbridge, Freehold, and all across New Jersey.
-Call 732-564-7165 or email us today to schedule a free consultation about your work injury case.
+The experienced workers' compensation attorneys at Lombardi and Lombardi, P.A., P.C. represent construction accident victims in Edison, Point Pleasant, Woodbridge, Freehold, and all across New Jersey.
+Call 732-906-1500 or email us today to schedule a free consultation about your work injury case.
 Our main office is located at 1862 Oak Tree Road, Edison, NJ 08820, and we also have offices in Brick, Freehold, and Point Pleasant, NJ.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.